Payment Hub

 The duration of the ACH hold can vary depending on factors such as the policies of the sending and receiving banks, the type of transaction, and any potential issues or discrepancies that may arise during processing.
 Once the ACH hold period expires, the funds become accessible to the recipient for withdrawal or use as intended.

-An ACH hold, or Automated Clearing House hold, refers to a temporary delay placed on an electronic fund transfer initiated through the ACH network.
-The ACH system is a secure and efficient means of transferring funds between bank accounts in the United States.
+An ACH hold, or Automated Clearing House hold, refers to a temporary delay placed on an electronic fund transfer (pending ACH transaction) initiated through the ACH network.
+The ACH system is a secure and efficient means of transferring funds as a payment method between bank accounts in the United States.

 An ACH hold may occur for various reasons, such as insufficient funds, suspicious transactions, or the need for additional verification.
 During the ACH hold period, the funds are temporarily frozen, preventing the recipient from accessing them.
 The ACH hold mechanism helps mitigate risks associated with fraudulent activities and ensures the integrity of electronic financial transactions.